logical-Edward/Personality-code-by-james/README.md

 # Personality code by James
-A shared place for the code of a personality and relationships program
+A shared place for a personality and relationships program
-made (the original idea) by a secondary school friend, James G and
+made (code of the original idea) by a secondary school friend,
-with edits from others - for example the repo. owner.
+James G and with edits from others - for example the repo. owner.

-> I am writing an application designed to tell you your personality and the sorts of people that you might like.
+> I am writing an application designed to tell you your
+personality and the sorts of people that you might like.
-> If you would like to try it, then let me know and please don't be offended by it because it's still quite new.
+> If you would like to try it, then let me know and
+please don't be offended by it because it's still quite new.
 > Feedback would be appreciated, thanks.

 ## New users introduction *(to Github and its v.c. system)*